Note 3 - Summary of Significant Accounting Policies

 2from the goodwill test.
 Under Step

-2,an entity had to perform procedures to determine the fair value at the impairment testing date of its assets and labilities following the procedure that would be required in determining the fair value of assets acquired and labilities assumed in a business combination.
+2,an entity had to perform procedures to determine the fair value at the impairment testing date of its assets and labilities following the procedure that would be required in determining the fair value of assets acquires and labilities assumed in a business combination.
 Instead, an entity should perform its annual, or interim goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 The amendments in this ASU are effective beginning after

 December 15, 2019,however early adoption is permitted beginning